twocentstudios/twocentstudios.github.com/_posts/2013-02-27-the-making-of-vinylogue.markdown

 We're now at the point where an endpoint function can specify a URL and HTTP method and get a response object to process.
 I'm only going to explain one of the API endpoint functions (the simplest one), but the other ones should be very similar.

+> (TCSLastFMAPIClient.m)

-{% codeblock (TCSLastFMAPIClient.m) lang:objc %}
+{% highlight objc %}
     // A public API endpoint function exposed in our interface
     - (RACSignal *)fetchWeeklyChartList{

       // First, assemble a parameters dictionary to give to our enqueue method.
       NSDictionary *params = @{@"method": @"user.getweeklychartlist",
                                @"user": self.userName,
                                @"api_key": kTCSLastFMAPIKeyString,
                                @"format": @"json"};

       // This is one big method chain we're returning.
       // The first step is to get the proper request signal
       // from the enqueue method.
       return [[[self enqueueRequestWithMethod:@"GET" path:@"" parameters:params]

                 // Then we hijack the signal's response and run it
                 // through some processing first.
                 //
                 // The "map:" blocks below are called with any
                 // objects sent through the signal's "sendNext" call.
                 // In this example, that object happens to be the
                 // responseObject, which is an NSDictionary created
                 // from a JSON file received from Last.fm.
                 //
                 // The first processing we'll do is
                 // pull the object array from its shell.
                 // I'm using an NSDictionary category to define a
                 // "arrayForKey" method that always returns an array,
                 // even if there's only one object present in the
                 // original dictionary.
                map:^id(NSDictionary *responseObject) {
                  return [[responseObject objectForKey:@"weeklychartlist"] arrayForKey:@"chart"];

                // Next, we're going to iterate through the array
                // and replace dictionaries with WeeklyChart objects.
                // We use the "rac_sequence" method to turn an array
                // into an RACSequence, then use the map function to
                // do the replacement.
 Finally, we request a standard
                // array object from the RACSequence object.
                }] map:^id(NSArray *chartList) {
                  return [[chartList.rac_sequence map:^id(NSDictionary *chartDictionary) {
                    WeeklyChart *chart = [[WeeklyChart alloc] init];
                    chart.from = [NSDate dateWithTimeIntervalSince1970:[[chartDictionary objectForKey:@"from"] doubleValue]];
                    chart.to = [NSDate dateWithTimeIntervalSince1970:[[chartDictionary objectForKey:@"to"] doubleValue]];
                    return chart;
                  }] array];
                }];

     }

-{% endcodeblock %}
+{% endhighlight %}

 So it might look a little hairy, but it's essentially just a few processing steps chained together and all in once place.